From Beach Road, St Ives, Cornwall

 Verso red biro (not in artist’s hand) From Beach Road, St Ives, Cornwall, 275 x 350mm 21 or 22 1969 Flora Scales

-Purchased by M. T. Woollaston from Peter McLeavey Gallery, Wellington, July 1976, when it toured there from the Auckland City Art Gallery exhibition, Helen F V Scales, 1975-1976
+Purchased by M. T. Woollaston from Peter McLeavey Gallery, Wellington, New Zealand, July 1976, when it toured there from the Auckland City Art Gallery, New Zealand, exhibition, Helen F V Scales, 1975-1976

 Gifted to Mrs Faye Hill, bequeathed to Ms Tameara Hill